 Ancient Greek Family

 Probably girls from rich families got married younger, and girls from poor families got married a little older.
 Because the girls were so young, they did not have much choice about who they were going to marry.
 Their fathers or uncles or brothers chose for them.
-Occasionally girls had not even met the man they married before the wedding, but many people, if not most people, married their first or second cousins, who they had known their whole lives.
+Occasionally girls had not even met the man they married before the wedding, but many people married their first or second cousins, who they had played with when they were children.

 Peleus, future father of Achilles,

 the bride Thetis waits inside the house

 There was no marriage ceremony as we know it today.
 Your parents arranged it, and then there was a party, and the girl's parents paid a dowry to the man, and then the girl moved into the man's house.
 If they were both citizens, and she lived in his house, then they were legally married.
 If she moved out of his house, then they were divorced.

 A dead father says goodbye to his young

 Usually there were other people living in the house as well.
 Sometimes his parents would be there, if they were still alive and if they weren't living with another brother.
 Many people had enslaved people living in the house with them too.
 Some people had their unmarried sisters or widowed sisters, or people with disabilites or who were old, living with them.